Nebo15/confex/README.md

       end
       ```

-  2. Ensure `confex` is started before your application:
+  2. Ensure `confex` is started before your application either by adding it to `applications` list as shown below or by making sure you use `extra_applications` option instead of `applications` (this feature is available since Elixir 1.4 and enabled by default for new projects):

       ```elixir
       def application do